-Introduction of takeover defense measures
+Introduction of takeover defense measures Yes Supplemental explanation for this item

-Yes

 We adopted a "Basic Policy Regarding Who Should Oversee Decisions Regarding the Financial and Business Policies of the Company" at a Board of Directors meeting held on January 15, 2008.
 That meeting approved a resolution entitled "Measures to Respond to Large-Scale Acquisition of Our Company's Stock (Takeover Defense Measures)," which was then approved by the General Meeting of Shareholders held on April 16, 2008.